(a) “Hitchhiking” for dispersal

 Previous fossil reports all noted the absence of modern phoresy in springtails, highlighting a questionable discrepancy (lack of modern records vs extinct behavior, [22, 23]).
 Given the introduced biases affecting the identification of phoresy among commensals, we disagree with that first appraisal and uncover some, so far, hidden cases.

 No modern Symphypleona is known to perform attachment to cylindrical structures by use of antennae.
 It has been suggested that this behavior could have been restricted to extinct lineages of Symphypleona having especially elongate flexible antennae .
 From the variability of antennae exhibited here, we exclude this possibility.
 In addition, the herein fossil association reveals the nature of Symphypleona reactions to disturbances.
 The fossil inclusion preserves an alate termite that could not begin to fold its wings when trapped, implying an almost immediate capture in the resin.
 In that meantime, most springtails managed to get completely or partially detached of their host revealing the reactive mobility of the antennae, perhaps comparable to that of the furcula.
 A reflexive detachment may explain the apparent absence of modern phoretic Symphypleona based on modes of collection in the field.
 Insects and arachnids are collected most frequently by direct immersion in ethanol before being prepared for collections.
 It is very likely that given their superficial attachment and quick detachment system, phoretic springtails may detach from hosts in ethanol or even before immersion, effectively removing link between host and commensal (see Fig. 5a for comparison with other wingless phoretic arthropods).
-The tiny proportions of the fossil phoronts relative to all type of soil arthropod host (including ants and termites) size would have most of the time impeded the finding of modern representatives even when initially collected and kept in alcohol with that host (Fig. 5b).
-In this context, the immediate embedding of springtails onto insects by tree resin would characterize a unique situation enabling the preservation of these associations, making the fossils of high significance to document and study them.
+The tiny proportions of the fossil phoronts relative to all types of soil arthropod host (including ants and termites) numbers would have impeded the finding of modern representatives even when initially collected and kept in alcohol with that host (Fig. 5b).
+In this context, the immediate embedding of springtails onto insects by tree resin would characterize a unique situation enabling the preservation of these associations, making the fossils of high significance to the documentation of the phenomenon.

 Consequently, various springtail families have been confronted with the fast-increasing prevalence of eusocial insects from the mid-Cretaceous onwards, eventually leading to advantages of living close or inside their nests, as reported for most orders of springtails ([48, 58–60], Fig. 4B).
 Termito/myrmecophile ancient behaviors have previously been suspected for other Dominican amber springtails (cyphoderines, ).

 Living in close proximity to termites and ants, as they increased in ecological impact, would provide significant benefits for springtails.
 An initial termito/myrmecophile behavior would then act as a catalyst, providing opportunity for the evolution of more specialized associations.
 This type of specialization to eusocial environment is actually also observed in other groups of early diverging hexapods like bristletails (Thysanura), which are reported as myrmecophiles but also as direct commensals climbing on large ant larvae at colony migration .
 Thus, beside termito/myrmecophile behaviors, associations with eusocial insects would have appeared at least twice in the evolution of springtails: in cyphoderines (Entomobryomorpha) for apparent feeding and in Symphypleona for (primary or secondary) dispersal.
 From both fossil and modern examples, we infer that social insects would have acted as Symphypleona dispersal agents.
-The phoresy would have been enabled through hitchhiking on alate termite/ants adults, at the time they reach the leaf litter to begin their nuptial flights.
+The phoresy would have been enabled through hitchhiking on alate termite/ant adults, at the time they reach the leaf litter to begin their nuptial flights.
 Comparable to many symphypleonan genera, Coptotermes has distributed onto every continent with diversification since just the Miocene , implying its strong ability for overseas dispersal.
-As for dispersal, modern subterranean termites showed real flight performances reaching a 900 m distance in a single take-off and crossing in the same time very large water mass (e.g. the Mississippi river, ).
+As for an dispersal, modern subterranean termites showed real flight performances reaching a 900 m distance in a single take-off and crossing in the same time very large water mass (e.g. the Mississippi river, ).
+Obviously, these relatively short distances cannot relevantly explain the worldwide distribution of the termites themselves.
+But is stands very relevant that associations with lineages that shows comparable timing of diversification/distribution over continents could explain the dispersal process of sminthuridan clades.
 The grasping ability of Symphypleona would have been enhanced by the elongation/segmentation of the fourth antennomere.
 This derived feature may have allowed the hitchhiking of other soil surface inhabitants (toward more or less efficient dispersal), as observed in other fossil examples (Fig. 4C).